mitchb63/General_Docs/README.md

 This project was created in Tableau as part of Udacity’s Data Visualization Nanodegree program.
 The objective of this project was to design a dashboard prototype that answers a set of specific business questions for top level executives.

 ## Analytic Story Pages
-These projects are a series of one page analysis vignettes created as part of Wittenberg University's ANLT 550 course, Data Visualization.
-Topics were self selected with analysis based on publicly available data.
+These projects are a series of one page analysis vignettes created as part of Wittenberg University's ANLT 550 Data Visualization and 580 Textual Analysis courses.
+Topics were half self selected and half assigned with analysis based on publicly available data.
 Each paper was required to communicate a compelling story and contain an original visualization based on the analysis conducted.
 * [Turning the Tables](https://github.com/mitchb63/Quick_Projects/blob/master/projects/ASP_Turning_the_Tables.pdf) - A look at the resurgence of the vinyl record industry that began in 2007.
 * [One Voice, One Vote?](https://github.com/mitchb63/Quick_Projects/blob/master/projects/ASP_One_Voice_One_Vote.pdf) - A look at individual voter influence on the Electoral College.
 * [WasteNot, Want Not](https://github.com/mitchb63/Quick_Projects/blob/master/projects/ASP_Waste_Not_Want_Not.pdf) - A comparison of electric and gas-powered automobiles.